DNAi

 Motivation

 Human-related disturbances are affecting all ecosystems of the world from terrestrial to marine habitats, threatening biodiversity and disrupting ecosystem services.
 Thus, monitoring ecosystems and how they respond to human influences, is crucial. eDNA has revolutionized biodiversity monitoring, offering non-invasive means to assess ecosystem health.
 However, the complexity of eDNA data poses significant challenges for conventional bioinformatics.
-This project aims to tackle some of these challenges by relying on novel machine learning methods.
+This project tackled some of these challenges by relying on novel machine learning methods and combining various sources of biological data.

 Proposed Approach / Solution